FriendsOfTYPO3/openid/Documentation/Index.rst

 ----

-This extension provides OpenID authentication for the TYPO3 frontend and backend, which facilitates SSO across multiple websites.
+This extension provides OpenID authentication for the TYPO3 backend, which facilitates SSO across multiple websites.

 ----